No, any student who resides in Kansas is allowed to enroll at SVVCS.

 SVVCS does not sponsor events like prom or homecoming but a personalized graduation ceremony is held once a student has completed the program.
 Please note that due to COVID restrictions and precautions, adjustments may have to be made to our typical personalized graduation procedures.
 A diploma from USD 400 Smoky Valley School District is issued to the graduate.

 Typically, each month, a social activity, also known as a STAR event, is planned for students; such events include field trips, guest speakers, fun games and prizes!
 A student is normally required to attend one STAR event per semester.
-However, unfortunately, due to the COVID pandemic, social events will NOT be scheduled for the 2020-2021 school year.
-We apologize that we will not be able to provide these important social activities, however, we truly believe that the safety of our students is our first priority!

 DOES SVVCS PROVIDE ANY SOCIAL EMOTIONAL ASPECTS TO SUPPORT MY STUDENT?